 If your child is hurt, a coach will go with them to the medical facility and every effort will be made to contact you as soon as possible.

-Older athletes will be permitted to go in and use the facilities and meet the group again, and coaches of younger athletes’ groups will keep everyone together.
+Older athletes will be permitted to go in and use the facilities and meet the group again.
+Coaches of younger athletes’ groups will keep everyone together.
 Please remind your children to use the restroom before they meet the team.

-Gate training is usually done at any number of sites located at either Copper, Breckenridge, Keystone, or in the spring at Arapahoe Basin.
+Gate training is conducted at any number of sites located at either Copper, Breckenridge, Keystone, or in the spring at Arapahoe Basin.
 Check the schedule.
-While every effort is made to keep these schedules up to date, at times last minute changes are necessary due to circumstances beyond TSC’s control.

 That is determined entirely by ability and conditions.
 We strive to ski the entire mountain, in all types of conditions.